Key Takeaway

 As the profits tax is based on the assessable profits of each fiscal period, which normally consists of 12 months, there are sometimes estimated assessments on taxes that are issued based on the last year’s profits.

 This means that the provisional profits tax paid can be performed in two separate installments.
-The first installment is approximate, and covers 75%, while the remaining 25% should be paid after three months.
+The first installment is approximately 75%, while the remaining 25% should be paid after three months.
 After the assessable profits of the year have been determined, the company can receive a tax credit for the amount that it was paid.
 Any excess amount paid can be credited to the company for the next fiscal period.

 For any clarification with the authorities, companies that qualify for the provisional profits tax can apply for the clarification during a valid period.
 Normally, this period is one month before the due date or two weeks after the payment notice.